-- 15.1.1 Ensure all CONTRACTOR Quality management and performance activities are compliant with federal and state rules and regulations. - 15.1.2 Have an ongoing Quality Assessment and Performance Improvement (QAPI) Program aimed at improving the Quality of the services furnished to its Members (42 CFR § 438.330(e)(2) and 42 CFR § 438.310(c)(2)). - 15.1.3 Have mechanisms to detect both underutilization and overutilization (42 CFR § 438.330(b)(3)). - 15.1.4 Have mechanisms to assess the Quality and appropriateness of care furnished to Members with special health care needs, as defined by the State in the quality strategy under § 438.340 (42 CFR § 438.330(b)(4)). - 15.1.5 Measure and report to the Department its performance, using standard measures required by the Department, including those that incorporate the requirements of 42 CFR §§ 438.330. - 15.1.6 Submit data and reports specified by the Department that enables the Department to measure the CONTRACTOR's performance. - 15.1.7 Ensure its Quality and performance programs are consistent with National Committee for Quality Assurance (NCQA) Health Plan accreditation requirements. - 15.1.8 Have in effect mechanisms to assess the Quality and appropriateness of care furnished to Medicaid Managed Care Members with special healthcare needs, as defined in the Managed Care Process and Procedure Manual (42 CFR § 438.330).
+- 15.1.1 Ensure all CONTRACTOR Quality management and performance activities are compliant with federal and state rules and regulations. - 15.1.2 Have an ongoing Quality Assessment and Performance Improvement (QAPI) Program aimed at improving the Quality of the services furnished to its Members (42 CFR § 438.330(e)(2) and 42 CFR § 438.310(c)(2)). - 15.1.3 Have mechanisms to detect both underutilization and overutilization (42 CFR § 438.330(b)(3)). - 15.1.4 Have mechanisms to assess the Quality and appropriateness of care furnished to Members with special health care needs, as defined by the State in the quality strategy under § 438.340 (42 CFR § 438.330(b)(4)). - 15.1.5 Measure and report to the Department its performance, using standard measures required by the Department, including those that incorporate the requirements of 42 CFR §§ 438.330. - 15.1.6 Submit data and reports specified by the Department that enables the Department to measure the CONTRACTOR's performance. - 15.1.7 Ensure its Quality and performance programs are consistent with National Committee for Quality Assurance (NCQA) Health Plan accreditation requirements. - 15.1.7.1 The Department shall review submitted materials to gain further insight into the quantitative and qualitative performance of the Contractor during the accreditation process. - 15.1.7.2 The Department shall review the provided NCQA Health Insurance Plan rating to ensure the Contractor's score is a value of three and one-half (3.5) or greater.